CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/README.md

 **Task 3:**
-In this task we introduce yet another sophisticated technical tool, Gaussia Boson Sampler (GBS) - a photonic special-purpose sampling device by Xanadu programmed via their Strawberryfields software framework.
-GBS tackles the problem from a completely different viewpoint than the tool in the previous task.
+In this task we introduce yet another sophisticated technical tool, Gaussian Boson Sampler (GBS) - a photonic special-purpose sampling device by Xanadu programmed via their Strawberryfields software framework.
+GBS tackles the problem of Franck-Condon factors from a completely different viewpoint than the tool in the previous task.
 We investigate the properties of the V<sub>3</sub> molecule with this tool and verify that the results are in line with the results produced by the tool in the previous task.
-One important advantage of this new tool compared to the previous one is that it runs significantly faster for large molecules, and enables theoretical investigation of a few molecules, which are very time consuming and difficult with the previous tool.
+One important advantage of this new tool compared to the previous one is that it runs significantly faster for large molecules.
 The investigations are visualized in our [Task3 jupyter notebook](./Task3.ipynb).

 # Challenges